September 4, 2025

 I’m also impressed with Synthesia’s range of pre-designed templates tailored to different video types, including training materials, social media content, presentations, and more.
 These templates come with placeholders for avatars, text, and graphics, allowing you to customize them to suit your needs.

 While Synthesia is incredible for generating polished videos, its editing tools are less advanced than traditional software like Adobe Premiere Pro or Final Cut Pro.
-I don’t like how it lacks features like timeline editing, multi-clip merging, and frame-by-frame adjustments.
+It lacks features like timeline editing, multi-clip merging, and frame-by-frame adjustments.
 If you’re working on complex projects with intricate visual effects or transitions, Synthesia must be part of a more extensive toolkit.

 “Although my first slide deck/video was just under 20 minutes, I had 50 slides and many animations/transitions, in addition to my avatar speaking throughout the presentation.
 It took a while for the recording to render fully.
 Occasionally, when an animation occurs on screen, my voice is slightly delayed when talking.”